USDAForestService/gdalraster/README.md

   - class `RunningStats` calculates mean and variance in one pass, and tracks the min, max, sum, and count (i.e., summary statistics on a data stream).
-The memory usage of a RunningStats object is negligible, and input can be intermittent.
-It scales to large datasets for applications such as raster zonal statistics.
+The input data values are not stored in memory, so this class can be used to compute statistics for very large data streams.
   - class `CmbTable` identifies and counts unique combinations of integer values using a hash table.
   - `combine()` overlays multiple rasters so that a unique ID is